 Is Jenkem a Hoax?

 We don’t know if it’s real or a hoax.
 We think Jenkem was used in Africa, but there is next to no evidence that Jenkem use is a significant phenomenon in America, or that it can create the hallucinating effects it is said to create.
 This might just be the greatest hoax in history, made believable by social media.
 We can’t tell if people actually engaged in this gross act or not.
+A drug treatment center Arizona insists that jenkem is a drug addiction and they have treated two people thus far.

 On a final note, the history and knowledge of Jenkem will be incomplete without considering the immediate signs and symptoms of Jenkem which consists of lower blood pressure, decrease in heart rate and lower respiratory drive.
 Judging from the above symptoms, the hallucinogenic properties of Jenkem are very severe and dangerous to healthy living.
 These symptoms are a warning that people should stay clear of the drug and avoid it.
 Long term effects of Jenkem are said to be much worse than the temporary effects on the human body.
 These long term effects include conditions such as stroke, brain damage, destruction of bone marrow and leukemia.
 You can also detect a few signs from people taking Jenkem by noting traits such as jittery, dilated pupils and nervous breakdown.
+If drug rehab in Arizona is what your seeking, contact us today!

 Content for Scottsdale Recovery Center and Arizona Addiction Recovery Centers created by Cohn Media, LLC.
 Passionate and creative writing and broadcasting, covering the following industries: addiction rehab, health care, entertainment, technology and advocate of clear communication, positivity and humanity at its best. www.cohn.media